Nicholls, Australian Capital Territory: Demographics

 According to the 2016 census, The top religious affiliations for the suburb of Nicholls are Catholic 27.4%, No religion, so described 27.2%, Anglican 13.8%, Not stated 8.6% and Buddhism 3.1%.

 The most common birthplaces in Nicholls are Australia 67.8%, England 4.0%, China 3.0%, India 1.7%, New Zealand 1.3% and Vietnam 1.3%.

-Churches and Schools
+Churches

 Churches: Life Unlimited Church is located at 1021 Gungahlin Drive inside St. John Paul II College.

+Schools

-Schools: Three schools are located on the street of Kelleway Avenue.
+Three schools are located on the street of Kelleway Avenue.

 Gold Creek Primary School is located at 30 Kelleway Avenue.

 Gold Creek High School is located at 130 Kelleway Avenue.

 Holy Spirit Catholic Primary School is located at 26 Kelleway Avenue.

 The shared campus between Holy Spirit & Gold Creek primary is at 30 Kelleway Avenue.

-St. John Paul II College is located at 1021 Gungahlin Drive, Nicholls.
+St John Paul II College is located at 1021 Gungahlin Drive, Nicholls.